sncosmo/sncosmo/docs/photdata.rst

 Column names and units
 ======================

-The example data table above has the minimum six columns necessary for sncosmo's light curve fitting and plotting functions to interpret the data.
-(There's no harm in having more columns for other supplementary data.)
-There is some flexibility in the column names that sncosmo recognizes.
-For example, you can use ``filter`` for a column name instead of ``band``:
+What if you'd rather call the time column ``'date'``, or perhaps ``'mjd'``?
+Good news!
+SNCosmo is flexible about the column names.
+For each column, it accepts a variety of alias names:

 .. automodule:: sncosmo.photdata

+Note that each column must be present in some form or another, with no repeats.
+For example, you can have either a ``'flux'`` column or a ``'f'`` column, but not both.

-The units of the flux and flux uncertainty are given by the zeropoint system, with the zeropoint itself serving as a scaling factor: For example, if the zeropoint is ``25.0`` and the zeropoint system is ``'vega'``, a flux of 1.0 corresponds to ``10**(-25/2.5)`` times the integrated flux of Vega in the given bandpass.
+The units of the flux and flux uncertainty are effectively given by the zeropoint system, with the zeropoint itself serving as a scaling
+factor: For example, if the zeropoint is ``25.0`` and the zeropoint system is ``'vega'``, a flux of 1.0 corresponds to ``10**(-25/2.5)`` times the integrated flux of Vega in the given bandpass.

 Reading and Writing photometric data from files